 The journal article is tagged as supporting English, mathematics and statistics but it also supports the science capabilities ‘gather and interpret data’, ‘use evidence’ and ‘critique evidence’.

-Check your school library for the article from the 2013 Level 3 Connected journal, ‘Food for thought’, download it as a google slide presentation or order it from the Ministry of Education.
+Check your school resource area for the article from the 2013 Level 3 Connected journal, ‘Food for thought’, download it as a google slide presentation or order it from the Ministry of Education.

 Teacher support material and reusable content

 The teacher support material (TSM) can be downloaded from TKI.
 The material outlines key nature of science examples – within the context of data gathering and interpretation – profiled in the article.
 It includes five activities that involve gathering and using data.
 Two activities have specific science components: Whatever the weather and Climate change?

 The reusable content has text and images from the article.